Beethoven's compositional method: Beethoven's approach to composition

 Composer Louis Schlösser visited Beethoven in 1822 and published his recollections in 1885.
-Asked how he composes, Beethoven said:
+He asked Beethoven how he composes; Beethoven replied:

 I carry my thoughts about me for a long time, sometimes a very long time, before I set them down ...
 I make many changes, reject and reattempt until I am satisfied ...
 I am conscious of what I want, the basic idea never leaves me.
 It rises, grows upward, and I hear and see the picture as a whole take shape and stand forth before me as though cast in a single piece, so that all is left is the work of writing it down.